kintsugi-programmer/god-stack/CN_SDE/README.md

 **Function:** This layer is responsible for the physical connection between devices, such as cables, switches, and other hardware.
 It handles the transmission of raw data bits (0s and 1s) over the network.
 **Examples:** Ethernet cables, hubs, repeaters.

+*   It is the lowest layer of the OSI reference model.
+*   It is used for the transmission of an unstructured raw bit stream over a physical medium.
+*   The physical layer transmits the data either in the form of electrical/optical or mechanical form.
+*   The physical layer is mainly used for the physical connection between the devices.
+*   Physical connection can be made using twisted-pair cable, fibre-optic, or wireless transmission media.

 #### 2. Data Link Layer (Layer 2)
 **Function:** The data link layer handles node-to-node data transfer and error detection.
 It packages raw bits into frames for transmission.
 **Sub-layers:**